fiardiel/advprog-modul6/README.md

 The code snippet reads the request from the client, if the request_line is a GET request to the / path, it sends the contents of the hello.html file as a response.
 If the request is not a GET request to the / path, it sends a 404 Not Found response.
 The refactoring at the end of the steps is to reduce repeated code

 ## Commit 4 Reflection
+If the user request line is `GET /sleep HTTP/1.1`, then the thread is being put to sleep for 10 seconds, that's why it is slow to load it.

 ## Commit 5 Reflection